Standard Technical Tracks

 This track focuses on advances in the five key components of operational oceanography:

-- observation networks (in-situ and remote sensing, observing system design, best practices in maintaining an operational system, etc.)
+- Observation networks (in-situ and remote sensing, observing system design, best practices in maintaining an operational system, etc.)

-- data management and monitoring (data formats and access methods, quality control mechanisms, etc.)
+- Data management and monitoring (data formats and access methods, quality control mechanisms, etc.)

-- prediction and assessment (numerical models and data assimilation systems, forecast verification, etc.)
+- Prediction and assessment (numerical models and data assimilation systems, forecast verification, etc.)

-- delivery and dissemination (data visualization and products, communication of measurement uncertainty, etc.)
+- Delivery and dissemination (data visualization and products, communication of measurement uncertainty, etc.)

-- customer usage and decision-making influence (public-private sector engagement, approaches for addressing requirements gaps and data scarcity, observing system value mapping, etc.)
+- Customer usage and decision-making influence (public-private sector engagement, approaches for addressing requirements gaps and data scarcity, observing system value mapping, etc.)

-Citizen Science Data & Results
+Citizen Science Data and Results

-Dr. Eric Sparks | Mississippi State University Extension & Mississippi-Alabama Sea Grant Consortium
+Dr. Eric Sparks | Mississippi State University Extension and Mississippi-Alabama Sea Grant Consortium

 Jessi A. James | Mississippi State University Extension